 Arundhati Sunder shared stories of how memories of the Modh community were instrumental in reviving Goddess Modheshwari of Modhera after six centuries of oblivion of the goddess.
 The place is famous for its ornamented Sun Temple.

-Vinayak Pandey talked about the pilgrim circuits of Shekhawati involving the unique deity Khatu Shyam aka Barbarika of Mahabharata whose stand to fight for anyone who’s on losing side irrespective of righteousness cost him his life in hands of Krishna.
+Vinayak Pandey talked about the pilgrim circuits of Shekhawati involving the unique deity Khatu Shyam aka Barbarika of Mahabharata whose stand to fight for anyone who’s on the losing side irrespective of righteousness cost him his life in hands of Krishna.
 The beautiful mansions built by the highly successful merchants of the region are explored by French Universities as Coursework.
 Yet are largely overlooked by Indian tourists.

 Yatras of Dakshina & Kalinga

 Akshay Krishna from Amritha University talked about little known Ramayana trail of Kerala at the Indica Yatra Conference.
 Local tribal communities have indigenized the tales of Ramayana.
-Especially around the stay of Sita with Lav & Kush and celebrate the legend.
+Especially around the stay of Sita with Lav & Kush and celebrating the legend.
 With many places like Amritsar in Punjab, Bithoor in UP & Avani in Karnataka, it indicates that the popularity of the epic led to a deep internalization in local legends in every region of the subcontinent.

 Shivashankar from Vision India Foundation shared the tales of an ancient but unique tradition of Tyagaraja.
 In which Shiva is worshipped in an idol form instead of a typical Linga form.